ZEISS/container-apt/README.md

 * Amazon Web Services
 * On-Premises

-The main purpose of this image is to act as a control node for the development of declerative infrastructure as code (IaC) and configuration management (CM) used in CI/CD pipelines.
+The main purpose of this image is to act as a control node for development of declerative infrastructure as code (IaC) and configuration management (CM) used in CI/CD pipelines.

 ## Getting Started